darchr/gem5art/docs/tutorials/npb-tutorial.md

 Next, we will add few other files in npb/ which will be used for compilation of NPB inside the disk image and eventually running of these benchmarks with gem5.
 These files will be moved from host to the disk image using npb.json file as we will soon see.

-First, create a file npb-install.sh, which will be executed inside the disk image (once it is built) and will install NPB on the disk image:
+First, create a file **npb-install.sh**, which will be executed inside the disk image (once it is built) and will install NPB on the disk image:

 ```sh
 # install build-essential (gcc and g++ included) and gfortran